• Skip to main content

 One Pan Pasta Primavera with a creamy Parmesan sauce

-As I mentioned last week (which BTW did you fill out my reader survey yet?), moving really exhausted me.
+As I mentioned last week, moving really exhausted me.
 I may be single, but I almost always have weekend plans, whether it’s attending a planned event, going on a road trip, or exploring Pittsburgh in general.
 From January until June I had culinary school on the weekends.
 It’s been awhile since I had a weekend of doing nothing.

 My weekends during the move didn’t change (in fact I think August became busier than usual), so in addition to my usual weekending, I also had to move and attend to client emails and calls.
 It shouldn’t have been a surprise I got sick the weekend of my move.
 All of a sudden the room started spinning, and I could barely stand up.
 The exhaustion and stress caught up to me.